 As someone experienced in shooting with jewelry, the opportunity to take a unique picture for the family and friends that would demand to see the bling following their well wishes was exciting… minus the part where I had no idea how I wanted to do it.
 Our dear friend was throwing a holiday party at the end of the week where we were getting all dolled up, so I figured I’d wing it and decide how day-of!

 Have you ever had an epiphany while hungover?
 Something about necessity of clearing your brain for fear of overstimulation along with the bright lights and sounds somehow made way for an idea.
 Following a very late night of surprise prosecco celebrating our engagement with our friends, I was obsessing over taking pictures of their Christmas tree’s lights when it dawned on me.
-I cleared off the coffee table and focused the ring far enough in front of the tree to create a gorgeous glimmering effect using my 50mm portrait lens.
+I cleared off the coffee table and focused the ring far enough in front of the tree to create a gorgeous glimmering effect using my 50mm prime lens.
 After some trial and error with items in the background and figuring out the angle, I got the perfect shot.

 I think everyone should get the photos they want – whether that’s day of during the grand surprise gesture, posed during an intimate shoot, or a DIY selfie in the moment.